cybozu/neco-containers/admission/README.md

 It may cause unexpected disclosure of services which are intended only for limited network.

-The mutating webhook enforces a default annotation of `kubernetes.io/ingress.class: forest` for `HTTPProxy` to prevent such accidents.
+The mutating webhook enforces a default annotation of `kubernetes.io/ingress.class: <configured value>` for `HTTPProxy` to prevent such accidents.
+The default value can be configured through the `--httpproxy-default-class` option for `neco-admission`.
 The validating webhook prevents creating or updating `HTTPProxy` without the annotations.

 `neco-admission` does not watch `IngressRoute` because it is deprecated.